Jhgomez/StudyNotes/kotlin/KotlinTips.md

 * **Parcelable**: Serializable is a standard Java interface.
 Parcelable is an Android specific interface where you implement the serialization yourself.
 It was created to be far more efficient than serializable.

 ## Generics(Type Parameters)
-Java and Kotlin can have Generics, type parameters(List<T>) are invariant meaning List<Sting> is not a subtype of List<Object>.
+Java and Kotlin can have Generics, type parameters(`List\<T>`) are invariant meaning `List\<Sting>` is not a subtype of `List\<Object>`.
 They allow us to reuse code with different object types, however to increase this flexibility even further we can use variance.
-In Java, we can implement it by using Wildcard types(?, ? super E, ? extend E).
-In Kotlin we can define variance at the '93declaration site'94(this feature is usually called declaration-site variance) using '93type projections'94, type projections make use of '93variance annotations'94 and there are three of the annotations, one for each variance use case.
-There are two types of variance essentially(variant and invariant), however there is three '93use cases'94 of the variance variant type  and those are the following
+In Java, we can implement it by using Wildcard types(`?, ? super E, ? extend E`).
+In Kotlin we can define variance at the 'declaration site'(this feature is usually called declaration-site variance) using '93type projections'94, type projections make use of '93variance annotations'94 and there are three of the annotations, one for each variance use case.
+There are two types of variance essentially(variant and invariant), however there is three 'use cases' of the variance variant type  and those are the following

-	//Generics(They are invariant by nature)
+// Generics(They are invariant by nature)

-	Invariant(invariant)- Defined inside angle brackets '93<T>'94.
-This means '93List<Number>'94 can not contain a '93List<Integer>'94, however in java you can use bounded type parameters as follows
-	'93ClassWithGenerics<T extends Number>'93 in kotlin you can do this with '93ClassWithGenerics<T: Number>'94.
-In java using type parameters will let the compiler infer the type so you can access methods and properties/fields of the defined type however when using wildcards inferring the type is more '93complex'94
+1. **Invariant(invariant)**: Defined inside angle brackets `<T>`.
+This means `List<Number>` can not contain a `List<Integer>`, however in java you can use bounded type parameters as follows `ClassWithGenerics<T extends Number>` in kotlin you can do this with `ClassWithGenerics<T: Number>`.
+In java using type parameters will let the compiler infer the type so you can access methods and properties/fields of the defined type however when using wildcards inferring the type is more 'complex'

 // Wildcards(Java) or Variance Annotation(Kotlin)

-	Unbounded(Variant) - In Java '93List<?>'94, in Kotlin '93List<*>'94 If you read from any object that is using this wildcard you will get an '93Object'94 type reference and you will not be able to write to it since the compiler wouldn'92t be able to guarantee runtime safety the behavior in Kotlin is the same with the difference that it will read it as '93Any?'94 type object.
+2. **Unbounded(Variant)**: In Java `List<?>`, in Kotlin `List<*>` If you read from any object that is using this wildcard you will get an `Object` type reference and you will not be able to write to it since the compiler wouldn'92t be able to guarantee runtime safety the behavior in Kotlin is the same with the difference that it will read it as `Any?` type object.

-	Covariant(variant) - In Java it is defined like the following '94<? extends AnyClass>'94 and is called upper bound wildcard, you can only read from it and it will read the type of object that you define.
+3. **Covariant(variant)**: In Java it is defined like the following `<? extends AnyClass>` and is called upper bound wildcard, you can only read from it and it will read the type of object that you define.
 You will get a compiler error if you try to write to an object with this wildcard since compiler can not know what type of object you are actually reassigning/adding.
-In Kotlin this is possible with the '93out'94 keyword '93<out AnyClass>'94 and again, you can only read from it just like in java, it has the same behavior
+In Kotlin this is possible with the `out` keyword `<out AnyClass>` and again, you can only read from it just like in java, it has the same behavior

-	Contravariant(variant) - In java it is defined as follows '93<?
-Super AnyClass>'94 and is called lower bound wildcard, you can write to it f3b only f0b0  the type of objects defined in the angle brackets  and you can also read from it but you will be reading '93Object'94s.
-In Kotlin you write it with '93<in AnyClass>'94 and you can do the same as in Java but if you read from it will get an object of type '93Any?'94
+4. **Contravariant(variant)**: In java it is defined as follows `<?
+Super AnyClass>` and is called lower bound wildcard, you can write to it **only** the type of objects defined in the angle brackets and you can also read from it but you will be reading `Object`s.
+In Kotlin you write it with `<in AnyClass>` and you can do the same as in Java but if you read from it will get an object of type `Any?`

-	Declaration-site Variance
-	Is a Kotlin feature that lets you inform the compiler wether your type parameter is Covariant/producer or Contravariant/consumer, basically it is the equivalent to wildcards in Java as explained above with the difference that you can '93enforce'94 a type parameter of a class or method to only be covariant or contravariant by specifying the variance annotation in the declaration of the class or method, the only difference with this approach in contrast to Java'92s approach is that the compiler wouldn'92t let a class consume values of a type parameter if that type parameter is declared as producer(covariant)
+5. **Declaration-site Variance**: Is a Kotlin feature that lets you inform the compiler wether your type parameter is Covariant/producer or Contravariant/consumer, basically it is the equivalent to wildcards in Java as explained above with the difference that you can '93enforce'94 a type parameter of a class or method to only be covariant or contravariant by specifying the variance annotation in the declaration of the class or method, the only difference with this approach in contrast to Java'92s approach is that the compiler wouldn'92t let a class consume values of a type parameter if that type parameter is declared as producer(covariant)

 	Use-site Variance
 	Basically this is the same place and behavior as Java wildcards